brodycj/sclang/README.md

 STATUS: EXPERIMENTAL WITH NO GUARANTEES WHATSOEVER NEEDS MASSIVE CLEANUP & LIKELY NEEDS MASSIVE OPTIMIZATION, MULTI-THREADING NOT EXPECTED TO WORK

-HOW: Using `struct` objects with strong (A)RC references & weak (A)RC references to manage data record & data record linkage lifetimes - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS
+HOW: Using `struct` data record objects with strong (A)RC references & weak (A)RC references to manage data record & data record linkage lifetimes - XXX TODO NEED TO DOCUMENT & EXPLAIN THIS

 XXX TODO DOCUMENT programmatic `sclang` & `sc_record_manager` APIs